 I have never liked chicken eggs.
 Not once.
 Those slimy, gooey, bubbly things some people call breakfast are just not for me.
 I used to eat them along with everyone else and pretended to enjoy them, while really hiding them under my leftover toast.

-Hear me out, tofu is a bean.
+Hear me out!
+Tofu comes from a bean.
+A soybean.
 Yep.
 Why people have such aversion to tofu, but not to chickpeas, or kidney beans, or whatever kind of bean they like is beyond me.
-It’s just a lovely product that can be flavoured and loved to become all sorts of fabulous textures and flavours.
+It's just a lovely product that can be flavoured and loved to become all sorts of fabulous textures and flavours.

 I admit I have had some pretty lousy tofu in my day.
 Even made by me (hey, I gotta learn somehow).
 When it's done right, it really can be damn tasty.

-A tofu scramble is a classic hearty vegan breakfast, but the tofu scrambles I’ve had that are good is unfortunately low.
+A tofu scramble is a classic hearty vegan breakfast, but there are some tofu scrambles that have these classic pitfalls:

 Common mistake #3: An odd mixture of veggies.
 Hello, dripping with soy sauce bok choy tofu scramble at the restaurant down the street: I'm looking at you.